Microgynon 30: What You Need to Know

 What if I miss a Microgynon pill?

-If less than 24 hours late, take it now.
-If more, it depends on how many you missed and which week.
+If you are less than 24 hours late, take it now.
+You are still protected.
+If more than 24 hours late, what you do depends on how many pills you missed and which week you are in.
+Use our missed pill tool for personalised advice.

 Who should not take Microgynon?

-Not suitable if you have blood clot history, migraine with aura, smoke and are over 35, BMI above 35, or BP above 140/90.
+Microgynon is not suitable if you have a history of blood clots, experience migraine with aura, smoke and are 35 or over, have a BMI above 35, or have blood pressure at or above 140/90.
+Your pharmacist checks all of this before supplying it.

 Related guides